mgdesiderio/Stripe-PM/README.md

 3. To test a card decline for insufficient funds, enter 4000000000009995 as the card number, any date in the future as the expiry, any CVV, and any zip.
 Press Pay.

 Expected Behavior: You should see a message stating the payment failed due to insufficient funds.
 You should not see this payment logged to the log.txt file.

+4. To try an invalid entry, try to enter a MM/YY in the past in the expiry.

+Expected Behavior: You should see a message stating the card's expiration is in the past.
+When attempting to pay, you will see a payment failure restating the same failure reason.